 The following are testimonials from Dissertation Reviews participants and readers.
-If you would like to share your own testimonial, please click here.

 Having my dissertation reviewed by someone external to my committee members was a great experience.
 The entire process was fast, clear, and positively critical.
 Dr. Edward Melillo wrote me a well thought review, his comments will be going to be of great help in the process of turning my dissertation on a book manuscript.
 I have as well been able to showcase my work and added it to my own website and to my job applications.